Follow 9th Wonder's tenure at Harvard University in this new Kenneth Price film.

 The Source devoted an article on Rapsody and The Idea of Beautiful.
 In the article, they write,”For her debut project, The Idea of Beautiful captures the essence of Hip-Hop culture without compromise”, and dubbed her a “Rising Venus” in their Dec/Jan issue.
 XXL stated, “if you want an emcee with the potential to create gold records that go beyond just numbers, then Rapsody is your dame.”
 On the website, onwaxmagazine.com, they wrote,”not since Ms. Hill’s Miseducation has a female MC released a debut as equally cohesive and groundbreaking as Rapsody’s The Idea of Beautiful.”

-Rapsody headlined Hot 97′s Who’s Next on October 3, 2012 and performed at A3C ‘s BET Music Matters Showcase.
-After which, she was named a BET Music Matters Artist, and made her first appearance on 106 & Park’s backroom, and followed sometime later with a live performance on the show.
-She has shared the stage with legends and rising stars alike, but it’s her ability to captivate diverse audiences with her explosively dynamic live performance that sets her apart and has earned her much-deserved recognition.
+Rapsody has headlined Hot 97′s Who’s Next, performed BET Music Matters Showcases, as well as showcased her talents via a live show on BET’s 106 and Park.
+In 2013 she performed at Rock The Bells, and was a highlight in the BET Hip Hop Awards cypher.
+She’s shared the stage with legends and rising stars alike, but it’s her ability to captivate diverse audiences with her explosively dynamic live performance that sets her apart and has earned her much-deserved recognition.

-On August 20, 2013 Rapsody will release her sixth studio project, titled She Got Game, a Gangsta Grillz mixtape hosted by DJ Drama.
+On August 20, 2013 Rapsody released her sixth studio project, titled She Got Game, a Gangsta Grillz mixtape hosted by DJ Drama.
 The project features a star studded cast in Raekwon, Common, Ab-Soul, Nipsey Hussle, Chance The Rapper, Raheem DeVaughn, Mac Miller, Jared Evan, Wale, Mela Machinko, Problem, Gwen Bunn, and others.
+It was very well received by audiences receiving “Mixtape of the Year” runner-up recognition by Hip Hop DX, and XXL wrote “it’s quite the understatement to say that Rapsody is going to be the next hot rapper—she already is”.